plfiorini/slides/slides/fosdem-2014/slides.md

 - Small distro: GNU/Linux stack, Qt, Hawaii
 - Convenient way to distribute the desktop
-- Atomic, safe updates and upgrades (OSTree)
+- Atomic and safe updates (OSTree)
 - Bundles instead of packages
 - Focused on Qt